zainab-ali/reasoning-with-async-rust/docs/markdown.md

 But I haven't gone into any detail about how it's done.
 Ignoring the how makes it easy to first grasp, but without that understanding it becomes difficult to compose units in more complex ways.

 And to those of you familiar with the ways of Rust, you might feel a bit betrayed by that.
-I've sort of waved my magic wand and said that async just happens, but Rust has very little by way of sorcery.
+I've waved my magic wand and said that async just happens, but Rust has very little by way of sorcery.

 So let's remove some of the mystery and have a look at the async / await keywords in a bit more depth.